UIowaJinCho/UIowaJinCho.github.io/_pages/professionalExperience.md

 {% include base_path %}
 Current
 ======
-Graduate Study at the University of Iowa
+Graduate student at the University of Iowa

 2021
 ======